dcoeurjo/lectureDG/source/c-gd-volumique.rst

 **Result**

 * All `l_p`:math: metrics are monotonic
-* All Chamfer masks inducing norms are monotonic
+* All Chamfer masks induced by norms are monotonic
 * All path based distances inducing norms with axis-symmetric unit ball are monotonic